Here's Thomas' Story.

 And to this day, my mission is the same.
 I want people to know they can trust someone who’s been where they’ve been, in making sure they don’t have to be alone on this journey, and what took me several years to figure out can take them much less time with my fresh, authentic perspective and guidance.

 So how did my love life turn out?
 Well, let's just say that I actually have found "The One."
-Being married to the most awesome woman in the world makes me proud to say that I'm a true product of my own service.
+Being married to the most awesome woman in the world and expecting our first child later this year makes me proud to say I'm a true product of my own service.
 The New York Times ended up doing a wedding feature on our "love story" in the video below.

-Now that you know my story, I think it’s time for you to tell me yours.
+Now that you know my story, it's time for you to control how your story is told.
 Click the button below and let’s get started.
-Hope to hear from you soon!
+Hope to hear from you soon –– be amazing!